minio/operator/docs/minio-job.md

 ```
 The `securityContext` field specifies the security context that will be used to run the mc commands.
 ## containerSecurityContext
 The `containerSecurityContext` field specifies the security context that will be used to run the `mc` commands in the container.
-In this case,
 ## tenant
 ```yaml
 name: tenantName